Sales Tax Holiday Dates

-The sales tax holiday applies to individuals purchasing retail items for personal use only.
-Purchases by corporations or other businesses—or purchases by individuals for business use—remain taxable.
+The sales tax holiday applies only to eligible retail items bought for personal use by individuals.

-Do all retail items qualify for the sales tax holiday exemption?
+What retail items do not qualify for the sales tax holiday exemption?

-No. The following do not qualify for the sales tax holiday exemption:
+The following items are still taxable and do not qualify for the sales tax holiday exemption:

 - Motor vehicles